Annapurna base camp weather- Spring, Autumn, Summer, Winter temperature

 Unfortunately, there is pretty little warmness you will be facing during the whole day.
 Day temperatures will be freezing.
 Some of the passes may be closed; if the pass is closed, you will have to back-track on yourself and won’t be able to complete the Circuit.

 Nevertheless, the tea houses remain open during the cold winter period, and if you do decide to trek in this season, you’ll find a warm meal and place to rest your head each night.
-Moreover, you will be offered with exciting discount as this season is called as off-season for the trekking in the Annapurna region.
+Moreover, you will get an exciting discount as this season is call as off-season for trekking in the Annapurna region.

 Towards the end of the winter period around March, you’ll start to see the dazzling displays of Rhododendrons as they begin to bloom around Ghorepani trek.